mmucomputing/mmucomputing.github.io/_posts/2014-01-01-Using-Git-And-Dropbox.md

 Clone your Dropbox Repository into your Local Development Folder
 =====
-*For those of you used to working directly in Dropbox, this is the best time to stop.
-It becomes extremely fussy to do development inside your Dropbox folder, especially as you start to work on more complex projects which require third party libraries or source.
-A good practice is to create a folder called `Development` and store all projects in there.*
+*For those used to working directly in Dropbox, this is where you should start to move your development out of Dropbox.
+Working in the Dropbox folder defies the idea of only sharing what you want between devices.
+Furthermore, as you begin to work on more complex projects which depend on external libraries, sharing these between devices may not be appropriate.
+A good alternative is to create a folder on your machine called `Development` and store your projects plus any extras in there.*

 You need to now clone your newly created repository.
 You should receive a warning `You appear to have cloned an empty repository`, this can be ignored.